 What is ‘Impact Investing’?
 We’ve all heard the term but what exactly does it mean?
 And who is it for?
 VitalBriefing spoke to Jamie Broderick, Board Member of the UK-based Impact Investing Institute about helping the people who want to use their investments to drive positive change in the world.
 The investors who would argue that capital can and should deliver not just for the planet, but for people too.

-Are investors starting to pay greater attention to social impact issues rather than just climate and environmental factors?
+Are investors paying greater attention to social impact issues rather than just climate and environmental factors?

 Absolutely.
 Although clearly much of the momentum in sustainable investing over the past few years has come from the climate crisis, more recently the Covid pandemic and movements such as Black Lives Matter have focused people’s attention on social issues, and in particular health outcomes and income inequality.
 Look at the $730 billion of sustainable debt issuance in 2020 – in previous years, green bonds made up the lion’s share of new issues, but last year nearly half were social and sustainability bonds and loans.